 Asymmetric forms and bright colors were dominant during the Rococo period.

 New Art Movement (19th Century)

-The end of the 19th century marks the beginning of the cultural exchange and interaction between the western civilizations and China.
-Craftsmen started exploring new motives, mainly nature with all its components.
-That’s why it doesn’t come as a surprise that a lot of enamel jewelry was made based on motives of nature.
+The end of the 19th century marks the beginning of the cultural exchange and interaction between western civilizations and China.
+Craftsmen started exploring new motifs, mainly nature with all its components.
+That’s why it doesn’t come as a surprise that a lot of enamel jewelry was made based on motifs of nature.